versioned/versioned-doc/README.md

 ## Value Proposition

 Versioned provides a cost- and time-effective way to manage content via a web UI and to publish it through an API to your websites and applications (and any other clients or systems that need it).
 Building such a system from scratch takes months of developer time.
-With Versioned you can be up and running in hours and you don't and you also avoid the maintenance burden of writing software.
+With Versioned you can be up and running in hours and you also avoid the maintenance burden of custom software.

 ## Feature Highlights

 * *Dynamic Content Types* - a flexible way for content editors to set up the content types they need without having to do any software development
 * *Data Validation* - content types are a collection of fields and each field has a data type and optionally validation rules to ensure the integrity of the data
-* *Relationships* - the field of a content type can represent a `one-way` or `two-way` relationship (i.e. link or reference) to another content type and the type of the relationship can be either `one-to-one`, `one-to-many`, or `many-to-many`
+* *Relationships* - a field in a content type can represent a `one-way` or `two-way` relationship (i.e. link or reference) to another content type and the type of the relationship can be either `one-to-one`, `one-to-many`, or `many-to-many`
-* *Publishing and Versioning* - work on new content in a draft state, preview it, and then publish it to clients when it's ready.
+* *Publishing and Versioning* - you can work on new content in a draft state, preview it, and then publish it to clients when it's ready.
 Content is versioned and you can see what has happened in a publish history.
 * *Changelog* - Versioned maintains a log of changes made to all data so that editors can keep track of exactly what has been changed, when, and by whom
-* *Webhooks* - you can configure another system to receive an HTTP call whenever content is changed so that your clients always have the latest published content (you may for example need to rebuild a [static website](https://jamstack.org) when content changes)
+* *Webhooks* - configure another system to receive an HTTP call whenever content is changed so that your clients always have the latest published content (you may for example need to rebuild a [static website](https://jamstack.org) when content changes)
 * *Translations* - select which languages to translate your texts into and deliver only the relevant language to your users

 ## Tech Stack